Imperial College School of Medicine Students' Union: Light Opera

 The origin of the medical school's musical theatre society is a 1943 production of Gilbert and Sullivan's Trial by Jury by students at St Mary's.
 Despite a trend towards more modern musicals, the name was maintained during the 1997 merger to honour the society's history, which includes performances attended by then HRH Princess Elizabeth in 1945, HRH Princess Margaret in 1957, and HRH Queen Elizabeth the Queen Mother in 1981.

 Each year, Light Opera performs its main show in December and a so-called '24-Hour Opera' in April or May, hosts multiple 'Big Chill' open mic nights, and participates in other showcases.
 The 24-Hour Opera is a musical chosen, planned, and auditioned without revealing the show's identity.
 It is announced to the cast, crew, and public on one evening and performed the next; all proceeds are donated to charity.

 The society maintains strong social traditions and also provides academic support for its numerous members.
-The current president of the society is Josephine Gunton.
+The current president of the society is Amy Curry.